b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 The value that needs to be additionally explained is the [95% confidence interval](https://en.wikipedia.org/wiki/Confidence_interval) from the output of `HypothesisTests` above.
 All it means is that: if we were to run our experiment with 10 beers 100 times and calculate 95% confidence intervals 100 times then 95 of the intervals would contained the true mean from the population.
 Sometimes people simplify it and say that this interval [in our case (473.8, 499.6)] contains the true mean from the population with probability of 95% (but that isn't necessarily the same what was stated in the previous sentence).
 The narrower interval means better, more precise estimate.
 If the difference is statistically significant (p-value < 0.05) then the interval should not contain the postulated mean (as in our case).

+Notice that in our case the obtained 95% interval (473.8, 499.6) may indicate that the true average volume of fluid in a bottle of beer could be as high as 499.6 [mL] (so this would hardly make a practical difference) or as low as 473.8 [mL] (a small, ~6%, but a practical difference).
+In the case of our beer example it is just a curious fact, but imagine you are testing a new drug lowering the 'bad cholesterol' (LDL-C) level (the one that was mentioned in @sec:statistics_intro_exercise5_solution).
+Let's say you got a 95% confidence interval for the reduction of (-132, +2).
+The interval encompasses 0, so the true effect may be 0 and you cannot reject $H_{0}$ under those assumptions (p-value would be > 0.05).
+However, the interval is broad, and its lower value is -132, which means that the true reduction level after applying this drug could be even -132 [mg/dL].
+Based on the data from [this table](https://en.wikipedia.org/wiki/Low-density_lipoprotein#Normal_ranges) I guess this could have a big therapeutic meaning.
+So, you might want to consider performing another experiment on the effects of the drug, but this time you should take a bigger sample to dispel the doubt (bigger samples size narrows the 95% confidence interval).

-In general one sample t-test is used to check if a sample comes from a population with the postulated mean (in our case the postulated mean was 500 [mL]).
+In general one sample t-test is used to check if a sample comes from a population with the postulated mean (in our case in $H_{0}$ the postulated mean was 500 [mL]).
 However, I prefer to look at it from the different perspective (the other end) hence my explanation above.
 The t-test is named after [William Sealy Gosset](https://en.wikipedia.org/wiki/William_Sealy_Gosset) that published his papers under the pen-name Student, hence it is also called a Student's t-test.

 ### Checking the assumptions {#sec:compare_contin_data_check_assump}